NuVotifier/NuVotifier/usage.md

 Votes can also be cached in a file located in the NuVotifier plugin folder.
 To enable this, you can set `cache` to file.
 If you want to change the file location from the default, you can set this under the `name` config under the `file` section.
 This caching method is suitable for most people.
+This is the default option.

 ##### No Caching

 Caching can also be turned off.
-This is the default option.
 You can do this by setting `cache` to `none`.
 This is also not recommended, and is only suitable for a certain number of setups.

 ### Proxy Based Forwarding

 You can also forward votes using the proxy method.
-This will cause the BungeeCord to act as a voting websites, sending votes to each server's NuVotifier port.
+This will cause the BungeeCord to act like a voting website, sending votes to each server's NuVotifier port.
 To enable this method, you must set the `method` under `forwarding` to `proxy` in your BungeeCord config.yml.
 Within the server's config.yml, `forwarding` should be set to `none`.

 For each server you wish to forward to, you must add each to your BungeeCord config.yml under the `proxy` section of `forwarding`.
-For each, you must specify the ip address (`address`), port (`port`) and token (`key`).
+For each, you must specify the ip address (`address`), port (`port`) and token (`token`).
 Each backend Bukkit server should have
 1 default token under the `tokens` section.
-This is the token that should be used as the token for the `key` in that server's section within the `proxy` section.
+This is the token that should be used as the token for the `token` in that server's section within the `proxy` section.
 If the server is on the same server (same ip) as the BungeeCord server, you may use the `127.0.0.1` or `localhost` address, setting both the `proxy` forwarding address and Bukkit config.yml address to it.